Quantumzhao/CourseScheduler/README.md

 - [X] Peek on the number of open seats and wait lists for a given section.

+- [X] Save your course list without the need of logging into any account

 And in addition, since all of the data are crawled from Testudo, it gets updated really fast.

 ### Drawbacks